holykuche/planning-poker/README.md

-### Migration to microservices isn't done yet
+#### Migration to microservices isn't done yet

-#### Finished microservices:
-* in-memory-db

-#### Unfinished microservices:
-* poker (left to make compatibility with RabbitMQ or Kafka)
-* telegram (left to make compatibility with RabbitMQ or Kafka)

-##### Also need to finally configure Docker

 ***
-This is my first try at using microservice architecture, Docker, gRPC and RabbitMQ/Kafka.
+This is my first try at using microservice architecture, Docker and gRPC.
 Just for studying.
+The next step is web-client.